RakibRahman/SQL/README.md

 4. DEFAULT columns take an additional argument that will be the assumed value for an inserted row if the new row does not specify a value for that column.

 ---

+# Primary Key vs Foreign Key

+Primary keys have a few requirements:

+- None of the values can be NULL.
+- Each value must be unique (i.e., you can’t have two customers with the same customer_id in the customers table).
+- A table can not have more than one primary key column.

+   When the primary key for one table appears in a different table, it is called a **foreign key**.
+---

 # DISTINCT